joshenders/visor-iterm2-colors/README.md

 # visor-iterm2-colors

 A [Visor/TotalTerminal](http://totalterminal.binaryage.com/) color scheme for [iTerm2](http://www.iterm2.com/).
-This is a best approximation due to rounding, as the RGB values are stored as floating point numbers internally.
+The RGB values are stored as floating point numbers internally.
+Due to rounding, this is a best approximation.

 The RGB values in [Visor/TotalTerminal](http://totalterminal.binaryage.com/) are as follows: